ianli/elbowpatched.com/_posts/2014-09-03-boilerplate.md

 I was surprised by this because creating a website takes a lot of time and academics are very busy people.

 There must be a way to reduce the amount of time it takes to make a personal website.
-For this purpose, I created [Elbowpatched Boilerplate](https://github.com/ianli/elbowpatched-boilerplate), a template to make it easier to create an academic personal website.
+For this purpose, I created [ElbowPatched Boilerplate](https://github.com/ianli/elbowpatched-boilerplate), a template to make it easier to create an academic personal website.
 It is built using [Jekyll](http://jekyllrb.com/) and has the following features that make it easier to create an academic personal website.